Ethiopian refugees in Sudan: Recent challenges

-Since November 2020, Sudan has been grappling with a substantial influx of refugees, primarily due to the conflict in the Tigray region of Ethiopia.
-The tensions between the Ethiopian government and the Tigray People's Liberation Front have forced thousands to flee, with an expected influx of 200,000 refugees over six months.

 The refugees face legal challenges under Sudan's 2014 Regulation of Asylum Act, which, despite being progressive, has significant gaps.
 For example, refugees must register within 30 days of arrival, a process complicated by various factors such as fear of authority.
 Restrictions on freedom of movement within Sudan further exacerbate their plight.

+Since November 2020, Sudan has been grappling with a substantial influx of refugees, primarily due to the conflict in the Tigray region of Ethiopia.
+The tensions between the Ethiopian government and the Tigray People's Liberation Front have forced thousands to flee, with an expected influx of 200,000 refugees over six months.
 Many Ethiopian refugees have reported the use of smugglers for entering Sudan, and there have been serious issues of human trafficking, including kidnappings and abductions, particularly in eastern Sudan.

 The sudden increase in refugee numbers has put a strain on resources in Sudan, leading to difficulties in providing adequate food, shelter, and healthcare services in refugee camps.
 An outbreak of Hepatitis E virus (HEV) infections was reported among Ethiopian refugees in humanitarian camps in Gedaref State, Sudan, exacerbated by poor sanitation and hygiene conditions.